After School (group): 2016–2019: Line-up changes and solo endeavors

 On June 3, 2021, members Jungah, Jooyeon, Bekah, Raina, and Kahi reunited as After School as part of a guest appearance on SBS' internet program MMTG for its special Hidden Gems segment.
 After deciding on "Bang" and "Diva" during the program, the five members performed the two songs as part of MMTGs Hidden Gems concert on June 12.

+On August 30, 2024, it was announced that Nana had left Pledis following the end of her contract.

 Members

 After School has an admission-graduation system, where members are added or withdrawn in a "natural" manner.